mitjafelicijan/TurtleTweaks/README.md

 1. Download the latest release from the Releases.
 2. Extract the contents of the archive into your `World of Warcraft\Interface\AddOns` folder.
-3. Rename the extracted folder to `TurtleTweaks` (remove the version number).
+3. Rename the extracted folder to `VanillaTweaks` (remove the version number).
 4. Restart the game client.

 ## Features